Municipal council voting & attendance records are optional in Ontario

 Section 246 (1)

-Municipal recorded votes are recorded, but are buried in the meeting minutes.
-Analysis of the overall voting decisions of the City Council is all but nonexistent.
+Municipal recorded votes are recorded, but are typically buried in the meeting minutes and analysis of the overall voting decisions of the City Council is all but nonexistent in most municipalities.

 Understanding the voting patterns of the City Council is also important not just for democratic accountability but also for understanding how politicians make strategic decisions that impact residents.